It may be true that there’s no sight quite as beautiful as the leaves turning from green to a blaze of fiery colors in autumn.

 Every year there’s a different theme for the participants and spectators to inspire creativity, although it is not required to match the theme in order to participate in the parade.

-5. Brooklyn Horror Film Festival
+Watch scary films at the Brooklyn Horror Film Festival

 Get into the Halloween spirit with a spooky film or 2 at the Brooklyn Horror Film Festival.